Opencode Go vs MiniMax Token Plan: $10 vs $20 — Which AI Coding Plan Is Better?

 |---|---|---|

-At first, I thought Opencode Go was obviously better.
-Nearly 10x the requests for the same price?
+At first glance, Opencode Go still looks like the obvious value: far more requests at half the price.
 That should be a no-brainer.
 But then I tried using it for an actual project.

 The Quality Gap I Discovered